MooersLab/ofat4xtals/README.md

 This might be a side benefit if the crystallization conditions are close to the optimum.

 These OFAT experiments are a horrible way to find the optimal conditions when serially applying them.
-They should probably be limited to the initial expiration of a factor's nature in terms of whether its presence has an effect and in terms of detecting a curvilinear response.
+They should be limited to exploring a factor's nature in terms of whether its presence has an effect and detecting a curvilinear response.
 This information can then be used to select the factors and their levels in full factorial, incomplete factorial, or optimal experimental designs.
 These latter designs can detect at least two-way interactions in addition to quadratic responses.